NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 The latest iteration of the Archive controls system access to AWS using a host AWS account IAM Role, to obtain temporary versions of the required AWS credentials.
 This IAM Role needs to have a suitable AWS service access policies in place (e.g. [Identity and access management in Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-access-control.html)).

-The host AWS account number, a guest-specified (and host role recorded) `ExternalId` plus the name of the host role, need to be set in the project configuration file (next section).
-The external id is not completely secret but should be a relatively long (uuid4?) identifier kept confidential between the host and guest account administrators.
+The host AWS account number (`host_account`) , a guest-specified (and host-managed IAM role recorded) `ExternalId` plus the name of the host role (`iam_role_name`), need to be set in the project configuration file (next section).
+The external id is not completely secret within the system, but should be a relatively long (uuid4?) identifier kept relatively confidential between the host and guest account administrators.

 ### Project Configuration File